dagger/dagger/core/docs/extension_implementation.md

 Command hierarchies are helpful for organization, but they also enable common work and configuration to be down in parent commands and then passed down to subcommands, including leafs.
 * This is just the graphql resolver model.
 More background and examples of the general idea are available in most graphql framework docs, e.g. [these Apollo docs](https://www.apollographql.com/docs/apollo-server/data/resolvers/#example)
 * Parent commands pass information to subcommands by returning "structs" (or similar concept), which are then made available to the subcommands.
 More details in the Type restrictions section of Requirements below.
+* Importantly, every execution of parent commands are cached individually, so any expensive work that runs as part of them can be cached even if the execution of the subcommands is not cached.

 ## Requirements
 These are the requirements as of the writing of this doc.
 Many of the restrictions will be lifted in very near future along with the addition of new requirements.